Post -by Gautam Shah

 ‘Dye molecules are comparatively smaller, so if each is presumed to be of pinhead size, relative size of a pigment particle would be of a football’.

 Traditionally pigments are considered to be more light-fast than dyes.
 Light destroys coloured objects by breaking open electronic bonding within the colourant molecule.
 Light fastness or permanence and stability are desirable properties of colourants.
 Lower Dyes are very much vulnerable.
-Pigments that are not permanent are called fugitive, as they over-time.
+Pigments that are not permanent are called fugitive, as they over-time fade out.

 Pigments change the colour of reflected or transmitted lights as a result of wavelength-selective absorption, wavelengths or parts of the spectrum are reflected or scattered.
 Pure pigments allow very little white light to escape, producing a highly saturated colour.
 However, a dye can only absorb light, and not reflect or scatter it.
 Pigments, can only subtract wavelengths from the source light, never add new ones, unlike the fluorescent or phosphorescent substances.